Wor-Wic has an open door admission policy. Standard entrance examinations are not required, but free

 From Other Colleges and Universities

-registrar on a course-by-course basis.
-Semester hours for classes at a school operating on a quarter
+office on a course-by-course basis.
+Semester hours for classes at a school operating

 In addition to the same graduation requirements that apply to all other students, transfer students